ionic-team/ionic-cli/lib/ionic/CrosswalkNotes.md

 > No installed build tools found.
 Please install the Android build tools version 19.1.0 or higher.

 Had to bump the minversionnumber in platform/android/AndroidManifest.xml to 14 from 10.

+## Roadmap for Crosswalk integration

+Cordova release in Jan 2015 is pushing for pluggable web views

+In the meantime, do we go ahead and release now as a beta?

+When they do release, how do we integrate with those changes?